tnovas/streamlabs/README.md

 }
 ```

-## Get alerts on realtime:
+## Get alerts realtime:
-For get alerts on realtime you have make a call to `connectWebSocket` and will return a token and should be use in url WebSocket in the client
+For get alerts realtime you have make a call to `connectWebSocket` and will return a token and should be use in url WebSocket in the client
 ```
 Server Side
 streamLabs.connectWebSocket((socketToken) => return socketToken);